 Because recovery from drug addiction often means leaving behind people and places that have come to seem like “home,” the process can often feel like a very lonely and even painful transition.
-Hearing from others who have and still are facing similar challenges is not only validating, but it can also help learn effective ways of solving similar problems.
+Hearing from others who have and still are facing similar challenges is not only validating, but it can also help you to learn effective ways of solving similar problems.
 Plus, encouragement from someone who knows exactly how you feel can be invaluable.

 An additional benefit to our group counseling session is sense of worth, helpfulness, and empowerment that participants may get from being of support to others.
 Most people with addiction have themselves struggled with feelings of unworthiness.
 Research shows that one of the best and most effective ways to enhance self-esteem and boost emotional health is to help and give more fully to others.

 From day one on the Lifeline, I did not feel alone with my addiction anymore.
 Every single day, I was communicating with my medical team – giving and getting so much valuable information and insight on a daily basis.